phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

 ```

 ### Form
-The Form is an archetype for activities.
+The Form is an archetype for activities within a Visit.

-In general there is one form per type of observation (eg a single vital signs form, a single blood draw form, etc).

 ```xml
 <FormDef OID="F.DM_1" Name="Demographics" Repeating="No">